outdreamer/build-a-cure/docs/tasks/function_to_do.md

                     - add average cost of determining operation to cost metric (computational complexity)

       - apply system interface

         - apply system structures
           - apply efficiency structures
             - apply efficiency structure of 'reusing existing resources'
-              - what resources exist or are created in original solution (values output by multiplication & addition operations)
+              - identify what resources exist or are created in original solution (values output by multiplication & addition operations)
-                - how can these be reused for other operations?
+                - identify condition where these can be reused for other operations
                   - when other operations are adjacent
           - apply symmetry structures
-            - apply symmetry structure of 'interim value one unit/radius length away from multiple values - one being addable in the position of a coefficient'
+            - apply symmetry structure of 'interim value one change unit away from multiple values - one being addable in the position of a coefficient'

   - add intent metadata to interface query examples
     - 'find combine structures after applying system interface - to find connecting structures in problem/solution system'